opencats/opencats-wordpress-module/README.md

 That should then display all the job details properly

+##### Update
+	The plugin was updated to use a shortcode for jobs listing

-#### Notes
+##### Notes
-The plugin could be further improved by adding in a shortcode to display the job details, as well as creating its own job page when it is first activated.
-It would be better if OpenCATS exposed the jobs listing / details through an API as well, instead of through a database connection.
+The plugin could be further improved by creating its own job page when it is first activated.
+It would be better if OpenCATS exposed the jobs listing / details through an API as well, instead of through a database connection.. but that depends on a significant change to the OpenCATS codebase.